Crypto-APIs/Crypto_APIs_2.0_SDK_Ruby/docs/AutomaticCoinsForwardingApi.md

 network = 'mainnet' # String | Represents the name of the blockchain network used; blockchain networks are usually identical as technology and software, but they differ in data, e.g. - \"mainnet\" is the live network with actual data while networks like \"testnet\", \"ropsten\", \"rinkeby\" are test networks. opts = {
   context: 'context_example', # String | In batch situations the user can use the context to correlate responses with requests.
 This property is present regardless of whether the response was successful or returned as an error. `context` is specified by the user.
-  create_automatic_coins_forwarding_request_body: CryptoApis::CreateAutomaticCoinsForwardingRequestBody.new({data: CryptoApis::CreateAutomaticCoinsForwardingRequestBodyData.new({item: CryptoApis::CreateAutomaticCoinsForwardingRequestBodyDataItem.new({callback_secret_key: 'yourSecretString', callback_url: 'https://example.com', confirmations_count: 3, fee_priority: 'slow', minimum_transfer_amount: '0.0002', to_address: 'mzYijhgmzZrmuB7wBDazRKirnChKyow4M3'})})}) # CreateAutomaticCoinsForwardingRequestBody |
+  create_automatic_coins_forwarding_rb: CryptoApis::CreateAutomaticCoinsForwardingRB.new({data: CryptoApis::CreateAutomaticCoinsForwardingRBData.new({item: CryptoApis::CreateAutomaticCoinsForwardingRBDataItem.new({callback_secret_key: 'yourSecretString', callback_url: 'https://example.com', confirmations_count: 3, fee_priority: 'slow', minimum_transfer_amount: '0.0002', to_address: 'mzYijhgmzZrmuB7wBDazRKirnChKyow4M3'})})}) # CreateAutomaticCoinsForwardingRB |
 }

 begin